protesilaos/protesilaos-site-mirror/pages/docs/author.md

 Between February 2012 and July 2014 I worked as a Parliamentary Assistant to Rui Tavares [@ruitavares](https://twitter.com/ruitavares): a Portuguese Member of the European Parliament for the Greens/EFA group.

-More recently, I contributed to an major Brussels-led project about Horizon 2020.
-Details will be included herein some time before the summer of 2017.
+More recently, I collaborated with the Centre for European Policy Studies.
+I offered expertise in the preparation of the H2020 project proposal *Examining The Processes Of Legitimacy.
+Rule of Law, Fundamental Rights and Crises in the EU (EURULNET)*, within the Call CULT-COOP-01-2017 of the European Commission.

-I also apply that expertise in my independent research on European Union politics, the fruits of which are available on this website, in the form of analyses and opinion [articles](/blog/), [seminars](/seminars/), and [three books](/books/).
+I also apply that expertise in my independent research on European Union politics, the fruits of which are available on this website, in the form of analyses and opinion [articles](/blog/), [seminars](/seminars/), and [books](/books/).

 My work is non-partisan.
 It is focused on the main themes of policy, its underlying factors and drivers.
 Though I do stand for certain ideals, broadly covering the areas of civil liberties and social progress, my approach is rooted in pragmatism.

 ### Web development

 I write code mostly in CSS/SCSS/Less and HTML, while I am refining my JavaScript skills.
-I do occasionally tinker with Vim script, BASH, and Ruby as well.
+I do also edit Vim script, BASH, and a bit of Ruby.

 My focus is on content-driven websites.
 No gimmicks, no distractions.
 They must present information in a clear, readily accessible, and device agnostic manner.